magisterquis/threebytestager/stagers/README.md

 Name          | Description
 --------------|---------------------------------------------------------------------------
-dnsstager.c   | The original stager.
+dnsstager.c   | The original stager
 dl.sh         | Shell one-liner which downloads and writes a file to disk and then runs it downloader.pl | Perl script which downloads a file and writes it to stdout